1Soyebo/important-git-code/README.md

   - Windows + R to open run
   - type mstsc
   - Type in the server address and whatever then login

+#### Redeploying
+- Open the bin file on the server
+- Replace dll and pdb files that carry the solution name with the new one that was published